CtrlK

 Trigger Term Quality

-Good coverage of natural terms users would say: 'secrets management', 'CI/CD pipelines', 'Vault', 'AWS Secrets Manager', 'credentials', 'rotating secrets'.
-These are terms users would naturally use when needing this skill.
+Includes strong natural keywords users would say: 'secrets management', 'CI/CD pipelines', 'Vault', 'AWS Secrets Manager', 'credentials', 'rotating secrets'.
+These cover common terms a user would naturally use when needing this skill.

 3 / 3